 Virginia (Ginny) Spears earned her masters of science in nursing from Indiana University and has been a nurse practitioner for the last 12 years, joining Community Health Network in 2006.
 She works with Touchpoint Senior Living patients on the east side of Indianapolis.
 During her 28 years in nursing she has worked in many areas, including surgery, open heart recovery, post-anesthesia care, peri-operative care, emergency nursing, dialysis, intensive care, critical care, psyche and in-patient detox.
 Education has long been a focus for Spears who developed a diabetic education program for St. Vincent Heart Center and has taught numerous classes for Ivy Tech Community College of Indiana and Indiana University.
 She is a member of Sigma Theta Tau, the American Academy of Nurse Practitioners and numerous other professional organizations.
 She is certified to teach Basic Life Support.

-Spears and her husband Bob have been married for 40 years and have two grown sons.
+Spears and her husband Bob have been married for more than 40 years and have two grown sons.
 She enjoys spending time with family and friends, trips to the beach, and hiking, golf and tennis.